 8. Metal-Vapor Lasers

 Metal-vapor lasers excite metal vapor as the active medium to generate laser light.
 They operate by exciting metal atoms or ions to higher energy levels, which then undergo stimulated emission to produce coherent laser radiation.
 Metal-vapor lasers have uniquely useful properties, such as the ability to emit in the extreme UV spectrum.
 These lasers use a vaporized metal as the active medium.
-Common metals used include: copper, gold, silver, and mercury.
-The metal vapor is typically created by heating a metal sample to its vaporization temperature, using another laser type.
+Common metals used include copper, gold, silver, and mercury.
+The metal vapor is typically created by heating a metal sample to its vaporization temperature using another laser type.
 They primarily emit in the visible and UV spectra, depending on the metal used.
 Copper-vapor lasers emit green light at around 510 nm, while gold-vapor lasers emit yellow light at around 628 nm.

 Metal vapor lasers are capable of producing high energy emissions, delivering intense radiation with high overall efficiency.
 They are ideal for applications that require high-energy output.
 These devices can generate short pulses in the nanosecond range.
 This property is particularly useful in applications that require precise temporal control, such as laser-induced breakdown spectroscopy and time-resolved spectroscopy.
 They have been used in various industrial and scientific applications.
 Copper-vapor lasers, for example, are employed in laser marking, laser engraving, holography, and scientific research.
 Gold-vapor lasers have been utilized in medical treatments, dermatology, and photochemical processes.
 The extreme UV lasers used in the highest resolution lithography processes are metal-vapor based, using tin vapor to produce laser light at near X-ray frequencies.
-This short-wavelength light has allowed higher-resolution imaging to reduce microprocessor feature sizes to allow a higher density of components on a single wafer.
+This short-wavelength light has allowed higher-resolution imaging to reduce microprocessor feature sizes and allow a higher density of components on a single wafer.

 Metal-vapor lasers can produce laser beams with high beam quality, characterized by a well-defined focus, low divergence, and good spatial coherence.
 They are excited using various methods: electrical discharge, laser excitation, and electron-beam excitation, among others.